Study Skills Tutorials

 What do I need to do before I come?

 As the sessions are quite short, it would be useful if you could have a think about how your studies are going generally, and what you would like to discuss.
 If you wish, you may bring a piece of marked work so that the tutor can see which aspects of your work markers have commented on.
-The tutor will not however correct mistakes or advise on the content of your work for you.
+The tutor will not however correct mistakes or advise on the content of your work for you and we regret that we are unable to consider examples of your work in advance of the meeting.

 Click on any highlighted time to make a booking.
 Appointments become available 2 weeks in advance.
 (You may need to scroll down or across to see all available appointments).
 Appointments are often cancelled and become available at the last minute, so remember to keep checking the calendar below for availability.